 In 2008, a core assessment was prepared by the London Borough of Camden, and the children were placed on a CIN (Children in Need) plan.
 This was implemented because the children had been seen stealing food from other children and from the school bins.
 They were well below growth norms for their ages, and would continue filching food until they were removed from Ella’s care in 2014.

-In 2013, the children were referred to social services again, because of “concerns over the children being left on their own as being heard crying”.
+In 2013, long before Abraham Christie came on the scene, the children were referred to social services again, because of “concerns over the children being left on their own as being heard crying”, according to the police report.
 A neighbour reported that she had seen the little boy, Q, outside in his underpants on the doorstep, weeping.
 (Not surprisingly, this neighbour would later be added to Ella’s list of alleged “cult members”.)

 Ella and the children received several referrals to the Tavistock Institute and CAMHS, which she failed to attend.
 Concerns were expressed about Ella’s cold, distant parenting style, and about Child P’s relationship with her mother, but Ella failed to take advantage of the professional help offered.